 The 2019 NFL Season is just around the corner & we have some early predictions to pad your pockets.

-NFL season is just around the corner as we get deeper into the dog days of summer and one question comes to mind among sports fans around the world: Who is ready for some football?
+NFL season is just around the corner as we get deeper into the dog days of summer and one question comes to mind among sports fans around the world as we look at predictions for the NFL 2019 season: Who is ready for some football?

 Sadly, we are forced to wait patiently for the start of the 2019-2020 NFL campaign in September given that the Alliance of American Football (AAF) declared bankruptcy in April, thus leaving us deprived of a football filled summer; also, with the XFL’s 2nd first season will not kick off until next year.